 Barry, Dave, Bob?
-More startups “humanize” their offerings
+More startups ‘humanize’ their offerings

 Whether it’s Bob or Bill or Casper, he says, what’s more important is “what you’re selling, who the customer is, and how much money you have behind you.
 Without money, making a name mean something is difficult.
 If you don’t have the capital, you won’t get very far.”

-He points to Tesla, named after inventor, electrical engineer, mechanical engineer, physicist, and futurist Nikola Tesla.
-“It’s an authentic association and it’s elegant.”

-“Compare ‘Tesla’ to ‘Dave’ or ‘Bob,'” he says, pausing, trying to find something positive to say about the latter brands.
+“Compare ‘Tesla’ to ‘Dave’ or ‘Bob,'” Placek says, pausing, trying to find something positive to say about the latter brands.
 “Dave is the stronger idea; that ‘v’ has some energy to it.
-Bob seems seems a little informal for an HR function.”
+Bob seems a little informal for an HR function.”

-If you were to ask us, we’d say to skip it and opt for something original.
-(We still remember the sentient computer “HAL” in “2001: A Space Odyssey.”
+If you were to ask us, we’d say to skip the trend and opt for something original.
+(Look, we still remember the sentient computer “HAL” in “2001: A Space Odyssey.”
 We also recall that things didn’t go so well for the people in HAL’s life.)

-But the “consistent trend is that people try to replicate success,” says Placek, noting that because Harry’s and Casper have been successful, other companies will understandably think it’s worth a shot, too.
+Don’t expect the fashion to fade away anytime soon, however.
+If there’s a consistent trend, says Placek, it’s that “people try to replicate success.”
+Because Harry’s and Casper are seemingly performing well, other companies will naturally think it’s worth a shot, too.

-The good news, says Master, the Berkeley-based pro, is that, “In general, a bad name is not going to kill an intrinsically good product or company.

-“The excellence of the offer can overcome many naming weaknesses.
+The good news, says Master, the Berkeley-based pro, is that, “in general, a bad name is not going to kill an intrinsically good product or company.
+The excellence of the offering can overcome many naming weaknesses.
 Unless it’s unpronounceable.
 Or forgettable.
 Or you get sued.
-A lot of founders have overcome suboptimal names.”Featured Image: Bryce Durbin
+A lot of founders,” she says, “have overcome suboptimal names.”Featured Image: Bryce Durbin

 0